 Moving home is a big emotional and financial decision, especially when you have a young family to take into consideration.
 Many couples are telling us the cost of moving has increasing rapidly.
 When taken these costs into consideration, these alone have help them pay most of not all of the loft conversion.

 To give you some ideas of the cost benefits of getting a loft conversion over moving to a new home, here is a real story of a couple we helped.
 Mr & Mrs Ford, who own a large bungalow with three small bedrooms, in North Lincolnshire.
-The couple have 2 children, and have just found out, they are expecting a third in 7 months time, so they being to look at options.
+The couple have 2 children, and have just found out, they are expecting a third in 7 months time, so they begin to look at options.

-To buy similar aged 4 bedroom house, with ensuite to master bedroom home in the same area as they live now, would cost them an extra £40-45k.
+To buy a similar aged 4 bedroom house, with ensuite to master bedroom home in the same area as they live now, would cost them an extra £40-45k.
 In addition to this the cost of moving home would be almost £8k when all is taken into consideration:

 - Estate Agents Fee 1% + VAT – £2,100.00